MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/offline.md

 Each type of Web Storage, session and local, is maintained as a separate data store that's isolated to the domain that created it.

-*  `sessionStorage` persists only for the duration of the session.
-For example, while the browser is open, which includes refresh and restores.
+*  `sessionStorage` persists only for the duration of the session - for example, while the browser is open, which includes when the page is refreshed.
-*  `localStorage` persists until the data is removed by the code, the user, or the browser.
-For example, when there is limited storage available.
+*  `localStorage` persists until the data is removed by the app code, the user, or the browser.

 The following code shows how to use `localStorage`, which is similar to how `sessionStorage` is used: